You are here

 - Exemptions - New categories and clarification of existing categories.
 Some exemptions may require "limited IRB review" (similar to an expedited review process), while others may qualify for "self-determination."
 For details, see the U-M Implementation: Exemption Changes webpage.

 - Informed Consent - A new "Key Elements" section and a rearrangement of content is designed to facilitate a potential subject's decision to participate or not.
-A new option for broad consent may be available in certain situations.
+For details, see the U-M Implementation: Informed Consent webpage.

 - Single IRB-of-Record (sIRB) - IRB oversight for most federally-funded collaborative research projects located in the U.S. will be required to use a single IRB (commercial, academic, or hospital-based) starting January 20, 2020.
 See Other Regulatory Changes for information about the NIH sIRB policy implementation, as well as other recent NIH policies related to clinical trials.

 What to Expect